 Niagara Casinos strives to provide customers with facts, tools and advice to make smart choices and keep gambling fun.
 Niagara Casinos hosts a PlaySmart area where customers can take a break from gambling to learn more about how games work by using an interactive game kiosk, viewing educational videos, or the use of a direct phone line to speak with a professionally trained staff member of the Responsible Gambling Council at the PlaySmart Center located onsite at Fallsview Casino Resort.

 ConnexOntario telephone number 1 (866) 531-2600 is posted on various slot machines and at various locations around the property.
 The Helpline provides 24-hour confidential information and referral service, seven days a week, in many languages.

-For customers that wish to take an extended break from gambling, Niagara Casinos provides the opportunity to enroll in the voluntary Self-Exclusion Program, which prohibits one from accessing all Ontario casinos for a select period of time.
+For customers that wish to take an extended break from gambling, Niagara Casinos provides the opportunity to enroll in My PlayBreak: OLG's Self-Exclusion tool, which prohibits one from accessing all Ontario casinos for a select period of time.

 Customers should consider Self-Exclusion enrollment if;

 · Gambling is stressing your finances, health or relationships,

 · Stopping or taking an extend break will help you feel more in control

 · You want to commit to changing your gambling habits